API Reference

 class ilpy.Expression

-Bases: AST
+Bases: expr

 Base class for all expression nodes.